 Sometimes Ring users have run into the issue of the battery in their cameras and doorbells running out quickly – sometimes within a matter of days!

-Because of this, some have opted to hardwire their battery-powered Ring doorbells into their existing doorbell wiring.
+Because of this, some have opted to hardwire their battery-powered Ring doorbells into their existing doorbell wiring (NB: this may require a diode or resistor being added to the circuit).
 With this method, the doorbell is supposed to receive power from the wiring.
 However, this isn’t entirely the case.

 Even being hardwired, these doorbells are only trickle charged, meaning, they receive a small amount of power, a.k.a. a “trickle” of electricity.
 But they are still largely reliant on the battery and are still essentially battery-powered.